MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1065-do-not-raise-exceptions-in-unexpected-locations.md

 ### Property Get Methods

 Properties are basically smart fields.
 Therefore, they should behave like a field as much as possible.
-Fields do not throw exceptions and neither should properties.
+Fields don't throw exceptions and neither should properties.
 If you have a property that throws an exception, consider making it a method.

-The following exceptions are allowed to be thrown from a property get method:
+The following exceptions can be thrown from a property get method:

 - <xref:System.InvalidOperationException?displayProperty=fullName> and all derivatives (including <xref:System.ObjectDisposedException?displayProperty=fullName>)